tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Ephemeris Model
 ###############

-.. class:: Approximate Planet Positions Settings
+.. class:: Approximate Planet Positions

   Highly simplified model of ephemerides of major Solar system bodies (model described here).
 Both a three-dimensional, and circular coplanar approximation may be used.